-Refractive Error Shifts: Many diabetics notice changes in their vision either before diagnosis, or shortly after treatment is started.
+Refractive Error Shifts: Many diabetics notice changes in their vision either before diagnosis or shortly after treatment is started.
 When the sugars are elevated above 200, the crystalline lens swells.
 This changes its power.
-Thus, vision that was previously good (either with or without glasses) will become blurry.
+Thus, previously good vision (either with or without glasses) will become blurry.
 Some people have had high sugars that went undetected for a while.
 These individuals may have had good vision before the diabetes was diagnosed, only to develop blurry vision when blood sugars become normal.

 These changes in focusing can have a variety of effects.
 Typically, the shift makes you more nearsighted (things at near are clearer than things far away,) but it can be in the plus direction (distance and near both become blurrier.)
 Regardless of the direction of this change, once stabilized this can be improved with new glasses or contact lenses.
 This does not represent permanent damage to the eyes.

 It takes time for the focusing state of the eye to stabilize enough to be evaluated for glasses.
-Ideally you should have two weeks of sugars consistently less than 200 prior to being checked for glasses or contact lenses.
+Ideally, you should have two weeks of sugars consistently less than 200 before being checked for glasses or contact lenses.

 The most important way that diabetes damages vision is through changes in the retina known as Diabetic Retinopathy.
 These are a few of the common terms used to describe Diabetic Retinopathy: